 Layout & Design

 A professional illustrator will create a cover and finalize after the writer’s feedback.
 In addition, our team will professionally design and lay out the cover and interior of your book.
 Our copyeditor provides a comprehensive review and provides the writer with the opportunity to review tracked changes.

-Your book is published with an ISBN and distributed to Amazon and other online retailers for print-on-demand orders.
-You can also opt for an eBook version of your work.
-The book is also listed for sale in the Inklings bookstore, and revenue raises funds for writer’s chosen 501c3.
+Your book is published with an ISBN and distributed to Indiebound, Amazon and other online retailers for print-on-demand orders.
+You can also opt to convert your manuscript for an eBook version for an additional charge.
+Your book will be listed for sale in the Inklings bookstore, and revenue raises funds for the author’s chosen 501c3.

 Would your parent would like to speak with our Mentorship Coordinator before you apply?

 Wondering about scholarships?
 Apply for a need-based drafting or editorial program scholarship.

 What does the Society of Young Inklings publish?

 We are committed to printing and publishing stories and poems that impact the world in positive, transformational ways—works we’d be excited to share with the full age range of youth writers we serve.
 We do not print or publish work that promotes violence, cruelty, prejudice, reckless behavior, or any work containing sexual content.

 Revision is handled in steps so you can focus on important aspects of your novel: plot, character, setting, and word choice.
 In each revision step, you will receive an editorial letter and will meet with your mentor to discuss your revision approach.
 Once you complete these revisions you will do a final run-through with the copyeditor focusing on fine-tuned details.